+What's for dinner today?
 We all know that eating a good meal is extremely important to the well-being of all children, both mentally and physically.
 Therefore, we aim to offer the right balance when it comes to your children’s meals at lunchtime.
-School dinners cost £2.40 per day or £12.00 per week (Spring 2018) but will be increasing to £2.45 a day from after Easter 2018.
+School dinners cost £3.20 per day or £16 per week (September 2023).
+Our current menu is displayed on the Herts Catering Ltd (HCL) website here.

 HCL takes the responsibility of feeding pupils with special medical dietary needs very seriously.